The awards for the 2017-2018 Part-Time Lecturer Professional Development Fund have been announced!

 The Center for Teaching Advancement and Assessment Research reviews all requests for merit and relevance.
 The Center will award funds only for those proposals that it determines to be meritorious and is not required to award the entire fund amount of up to $60,000.00, if it determines there are not sufficient meritorious proposals warranting funding.
 Unused funds are not rolled over to the next year.

-The Office of the Senior Vice President for Academic Affairs indicates that the announcement of the awards for the Academic Year 2016-2017 will be made by February 10, 2017.
+The Office of the Senior Vice President for Academic Affairs generally makes the announcement of the awards in the spring semester.

 Distribution begins with submission of the appropriate receipts.
 We have $60,000 available in the fund for each year under the current contract--and we have agreed that all $60,000 are available for distribution but will not be rolled over, if any funds remain.